timmywil/timmywil.com/content/blog/Automate-React-Native-Deployment-Part-2/index.md

 This setup allows us to have separate fastlane folders for iOS and Android, but still share gems and manage them with a single `Gemfile`.

+Add `vendor/` to your `.gitignore`.

+Now run `bundle exec fastlane init` in both the `ios/` and `android/` folders.
+Using the manual setup option will allow you skip some steps and just get the necessary files in place.
+We'll be editing the `Fastfile` in each folder.

 ### Circle CI environment variables

 ![Circle CI Environment Variables](./circle-env-vars.png)